emtee40/SurvivalManual-wiki/Apps.md

 ### Calculators

 Every Android phone is delivered with a calculator app.
-This calculator app have several modes, and can be use do make complicated scientific computations.
+This calculator app have several modes, and can be used to make complicated scientific computations.
 One can win time getting used to it.

 ### Games